 - Mission, not just organization: We see ArtStarts as part of a larger web of activity directed towards the common cause of promoting art and creativity in young people’s lives.
 We work with values-aligned peers to advance our mission, not simply stimulate organizational growth.

-- Creativity is innate: We separate creativity from artistic talent and skill.
+- Everyone is creative: We separate creativity from artistic talent and skill.
 We believe that everyone is creative and that it must be nurtured in young people as it is an essential skill to thrive in learning and in life.

 - Student agency: We have so much to learn from children—we just need to listen.
 We need to provide them with space and trust so that they develop confidence in the power of their own agency.
 Students need choice; a one-size-fits-all approach no longer works for 21st-century learners.